GAIR-NLP/OpenResearcher/README.md

 # OpenResearcher: Unleashing AI for Accelerated Scientific Research
 This is the official repository for OpenResearcher.

+**Note: This repository is actively maintained and regularly updated to provide the latest features and improvements.**

 ## 📋 Table of Contents